Choose Your Study-Dungeon: An Introduction to Cornell’s Libraries

 Cornell is home to more than a dozen libraries.
-With so many to choose from, where you decide to study just depends on what you’re looking for as on what kind of person you are: every single one has a personality of its own.
+With so many to choose from, your choice of library depends as much what you’re looking for as on what kind of person you are: every single one has a personality of its own.

-Uris Library has been dubbed “Club Uris” by students who see the humor in the fact that, on any given Sunday through Thursday night, the Cocktail Lounge is the place to be.
+Uris Library has been dubbed “Club Uris” by students who can make light of the fact that, on any given Sunday through Thursday night, the Cocktail Lounge is the place to be (cocktails not included).

-Uris Library is connected to the clock tower.
-Along with Olin, it has hundreds of thousands of books available, as well as carrels and places to study.
+Uris Library is directly adjacent to McGraw Tower.
+Along with Olin, it houses thousands of books, and plenty of carrels and quiet places in which to read them.
 Uris Library is open 24 hours a day, Sunday through Thursday.
-That’s right: Students can make their party rounds and then get right back to Club Uris to burn the midnight oil with some after-hours studying.
-With 24-hour access, who needs to pay rent?
-Just bring a sleeping bag and a toothbrush, and you’re set!
+You read that right: students can make their party rounds and then get right back to Club Uris to burn the midnight oil with some after-hours studying.
+With 24-hour access, why bother paying rent?
+Bring a sleeping bag and a toothbrush, and you’re set!

 Olin and Kroch

-The decor in Olin is also newer and more comfortable than at Uris.
-But here’s a tip: Get there early.
-On a Saturday morning, one may find a line of eager students waiting to get the best spots by the window.
-Attached to Olin is Kroch Library, which houses the Asia Collections and the Division of Rare and Manuscript Collections.
-Any noise above a whisper is frowned upon in Kroch Library.
+The decor in Olin is newer and homier than it is at Uris, but a word to the wise: get there early.
+On a Saturday morning, you might find a line of eager students waiting to get the best seating spots next to the windows.
+Attached to Olin is Kroch Library, which houses both the Asia Collections and the Division of Rare and Manuscript Collections.
+Be aware: any noise above a whisper here is verboten.

-One of Cornell’s primary libraries is Mann Library, which serves the College of Agriculture and Life Sciences and the College of Human Ecology.
+One of the steady workhorses of Cornell’s libraries is Mann, which serves the College of Agriculture and Life Sciences and the College of Human Ecology.
 Mann sits on the far side of the Ag Quad.
-Its ends-of-the-earth location, made worse by Ithaca’s cold winter weather, makes studying there too much of a trek for some students, but many others recommend its spacious halls for this very reason.
+Its ends-of-the-earth location, made worse by Ithaca’s cold winter weather, makes studying there a trek too far for some students, but the more determined recommend its spacious halls for this very reason.
 Maybe it’s worth the trip just to get a tasty drink or treat from Manndible Café in the front lobby.
-However, the café does not take Big Red Bucks, like everywhere else worthwhile in life.
+The café, however, does not accept Big Red Bucks, like everywhere else worthwhile in life.

-Carpenter Hall houses a 24/7 study space.
-As you would expect, it has a very large computer lab.
-(And librarians are available for research help via the virtual library.)
+Carpenter Hall houses a 24/7 study space, and as you would expect, it has an enormous computer lab.
+Libraries are constantly available for research help via the virtual library.

-With its beautiful arched ceiling, the Law Library in Myron Taylor Hall has been compared to Hogwarts castle.
-Beware: All those serious law students like their quiet.
+With its beautiful arched ceiling, the Law Library in Myron Taylor Hall has been compared to Hogwarts Castle.
+But beware: all those serious law students like their peace and quiet.

 Catherwood Library, the School of Industrial and Labor Relations Library, located in Ives Hall, is a daytime hotspot with new furnishings.

-The students in the School of Hotel Administration may spend much of their time in “real world” learning situations, but they need to study, too.
-The Nestlé Library in Statler Hall’s Marriott Student Learning Center has assembled the largest collection of hospitality academic resources in the world, and it has a more social atmosphere than the usual study spaces.
+The students in the School of Hotel Administration may spend much of their time in “real world” learning situations, but even they need to study, too.
+The Nestlé Library in Statler Hall’s Marriott Student Learning Center has assembled the largest collection of hospitality academic resources in the world, and it has a more social atmosphere than the typical study space.

 Off the Beaten Path

 Though some specialized spaces such as the Physical Sciences Library were closed due to budget cuts, remaining facilities include libraries for Africana studies, management and math.
-In Lincoln Hall’s Music Library, one can peruse resources and listen to musicians from the Beatles to Tupac Shakur.
+In Lincoln Hall’s Music Library, a curious student can peruse resources and listen to recordings of musicians from The Beatles to Tupac Shakur.